Meet the Filmmakers

 Tuda Libby Crews is a seventh-generation rancher from Bueyeros, New Mexico, and a dynamic, life-long community leader.
 She and her husband Jack manage a cow/calf operation with an emphasis on best management practices.
 They have two children and three grandchildren.
 Tuda and Jack have presented at the Gathering in years past.

 Whit Deschner stopped for a 10-cent cup of coffee in Baker City, Oregon, in 1982 and has never looked back, mainly because he is too busy fixing things on his small ranch.
 His book, Travels With a Kayak won the Benjamin Franklin Award for humor, and articles have appeared in various adventure anthologies.
 Whit squanders most of his time in eastern Oregon, where he is run by a small ranch, writes, and runs the annual Great Salt Lick benefit/contest/auction with proceeds going to Parkinson's Disease research.
 In an NPR story, he was referred to as the world's foremost expert on salt lick sculptures.

-Carolyn Dufurrena is an award-winning author, filmmaker and educator who came west young and fell in love with the high desert, becoming an educator for the Humboldt County School District in small northwest Nevada schools.
-She and her husband Tim live on the Quinn River Ranch south of Denio, Nevada, where they raise cattle, alfalfa and way too many registered quarter horses.
+Carolyn Dufurrena is an award-winning author, poet, filmmaker and rancher.
+Carolyn came west young as a geologist and fell in love with the high desert, becoming an educator for the Humboldt County School District in small northwest Nevada schools.
+She and her husband Tim live on the Quinn River Ranch south of Denio, Nevada.

-Linda Dufurrena is a well-known photographer of ranch life and landscapes near the Dufurrena Ranch 75 miles northwest of Winnemuca, Nevada.
-Her photographs, along with words by Carolyn Dufurrena, are published in their book "Fifty Miles from Home: Riding the Long Circle on a Nevada Family Ranch."
+Linda Dufurrena is a well-known photographer of Nevada ranch life and landscapes from 75 northwest of Winnemuca, Nevada.
+Her photographs are featured in numerous publications, including a book published with Carolyn Dufurrena, "Fifty Miles from Home: Riding the Long Circle on a Nevada Family Ranch."
 Linda's photography is also widely installed as artwork in professional offices, dinner houses and collections, and is available online.

 Julie Gallego Freitas is a Marriage and Family Therapist who lives near Blue Lake, California.
 Julie's maternal side of the family has picked and worked the land from West Texas to California.
 Julie has interests in social justice, migrant rights, and Chicano history.